Lundalogik/LimeBootstrap/docs/getting_started.md

 Note that it is not possible to use localization in the standard way, e.g., `localize.Actionpad_Person.t_newcomment` within a block where you are using the knockout binding `with`.

-##Fetching data from fields in LIME Pro
+##Fetching data from fields in Lime CRM
 All fields from the ActiveInspector are automagically available for you to use in your view.
 The syntax is `[Record class name].[field database name].[property]`.

 The available properties are (in order of relevance):